saadkadhi/VBad/README.md

 * Generate as many unique MS Office document (with different randomize in the VBA) as you want using a filename list and a document Template;
 * Enable autodestruction of encryption Keys feature once the VBA has been trigger once;

+#How it works
+For the moment, only one type of encryption is supported.

+All strings and indicated variables are encrypted (xored in fact) using a random key (different for each files).
+This key is stored into Document.Variables by the python program and then initialization (not the variable itself) is deleted from the VBA code.

+It makes decryption of the document harder because analysts has to get back this Document.Variable key using another VBA.

+Moreover, this keys are deleted once the macro is triggered one time (as long as the file is open from a writable place).

+New storage methods and real encryption algorithms are to come.
+But, remember it's VBA, we do not have so many choices. :-).

 #prerequisites
 * Office (Excel/Word) for generated final doc (tested only on Office 2010)
 * Python 2.7